 You may be required to complete a summer reading assignment, depending on what classes you register for.
 Registering as early as possible will help you get any potential summer assignments done, with time to spare.

 Buy your textbooks.

 After registration is complete, you may receive your textbook lists (though some colleges and professors supply the list as part of the syllabus on the first day of class).
 If you have a list in advance, you can spend some time doing price comparisons because many textbooks don’t come cheap.
 You will be able to buy new or used textbooks from your college bookstore, and it is possible that it also has a rental service for popular, oft-offered classes.
-The college bookstore, however, doesn’t often beat online prices, but you can’t beat the convenience!
-Amazon has a textbook rental service, and you can buy books new and used as well.
+The college bookstore doesn’t often beat online prices, but you can’t beat the convenience!
+Amazon has a textbook rental service, and you can buy books new or used as well.
 There are many other online apps and textbook price comparison services (bigwords.com, for example).
 Learn how to save money on your textbooks here.

 Find a job.

 If you qualified for work-study in your federal financial aid package, you will either receive a position or be asked to apply for positions.
 If you do not receive any guidance from the financial aid office included in your admissions packet, contact an admissions officer and ask what steps you need to take to ensure that you have a job and receive all of the money for which you are eligible.
 Even if you don’t qualify for work-study based on your and your family’s finances, you may still be able to find an on-campus job to earn a supplementary income.
 If you think you’ll have some extra time, look for a part-time job, either on campus or off, but if you get overwhelmed at all, remember that school comes first.

 Page last updated: 05/2019